LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_spreadsheet.rst

-the third tab (*Figure 3*) deals with information related to the ENTSO-E server, as electricity data from the ENTSO-E server is at the center of ``ecodynelec``.
+the third tab (*Figure 3*) deals with information related to the ENTSO-E server, as electricity data from the ENTSO-E server is at the center of EcoDynElec.
 More on this topic is covered on the next paragraph and on the dedicated `downloading tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/downloading.html>`__.
 **Note** that per default, the field ``use server`` is set to FALSE, i.e. no download will occur.
 Also note that the ``username`` field is supposed to be an email address.

-.. |Server tab Spreadsheet| image:: https://github.com/LESBAT-HEIG-VD/EcoDynElec/blob/main/docs/examples/images/ParameterExcel_ServerExample.png?raw=true

 Downloading Entso-E data
 ~~~~~~~~~~~~~~~~~~~~~~~~